Check your subscription plan

 Domains setting in the

 Control Panel.
-If required, enable redirects to HTTPS by setting the
+(For Aldryn projects) if required, enable redirects to HTTPS by setting the

 Check the Aldryn Django addon configuration.
 We recommend the